 You can find people interested in the same things you are.
 For example, when I started desktop publishing in the early 1990s, there weren’t people I could talk to locally.
 I had to drive an hour and a half to Chicago for lessons as none of the local colleges taught any of the programs.
 This limitation is gone with the Web.
 You can ask a question about software and get responses within minutes from people anywhere in the world.

-Reflect on how friendship/acquaintance has changed over the last few years.
+Reflect on how the terms friendship and acquaintance have changed over the last few years.
 See how much, or little, personal information digital natives share.
 See how freely ideas and interests are shared and how fast new ideas are developed.
 Our current technological revolution is redefining and speeding up our lives.
 What other terms have been affected?

 Breaking it down